Pierre Gorman Award: Guidelines

 Applications considering partial usage of the award funds will be considered.

-Applications must be submitted using the award’s application form (available at the bottom of this page).
-Applications must include:
+Applications must be submitted using the award's application form (available at the bottom of this page) and must include:

 - a detailed description of proposed activities and deliverables

 - an outline of expected outcomes, including benefits for people with a disability and contribution to library and information service research and/or practice in Victoria

 - an outline of how the project will be sustainable beyond the award period

 - an outline of any partnerships to be developed or enhanced through the proposal, with written support from prospective partners

 - a demonstration of the linkages between the proposal and the Framework for collaborative action's goals, with an emphasis on innovation and increased interaction between libraries and other agencies

 - performance indicators by which the success of the project or program will be evaluated

 - a timeline for implementation of the proposed program

 - clear evidence of operational capacity to implement the program